 From internships and experiential learning opportunities to travel and conferences, you’ll have many opportunities to conduct real-world experiences, work with your peers and mentors in your chosen field, and learn first-hand the latest skills to succeed in the real world.

-Associate Professor and Program Director of Early Childhood Education/Special Education and Faculty Coordinator of Adult and Online Learning
+Chair of the Education Department, Associate Professor and Program Director of Early Childhood Education/Special Education, and Faculty Coordinator of Adult and Online Learning

 Instructor of Education

 Professor of Education